Endless Wire (Gordon Lightfoot album)

-Endless Wire is the Canadian singer Gordon Lightfoot's thirteenth original album, released in 1978 on Warner Bros.
+Endless Wire is the Canadian singer Gordon Lightfoot's twelfth studio album, released in 1978 on Warner Bros.
 Records (#3149).

-The closing track, "The Circle is Small", was a re-recording of a song from Lightfoot's fourth album, Back Here on Earth (1968).
+The closing track, "The Circle Is Small", was a re-recording of a song from Lightfoot's fourth album, Back Here on Earth (1968).

-In the USA, Endless Wire peaked at #22 on the Billboard pop chart and #14 on the country chart.
-"The Circle is Small" peaked at #3 on the adult contemporary chart, #33 on the pop chart and #92 on the country chart.
-It reached #1 on the Canadian Adult Contemporary chart.
-"Dreamland" peaked at #100 on the country chart.
-"Daylight Katy" reached #16 on the adult contemporary chart and also charted in the UK at #41.
+In the USA, Endless Wire peaked at #22 on Billboard 200 chart and #14 on the country album chart.
+In Canada it reached #2 on the RPM album chart, while in Australia it reached #56 on the Kent Music Report.

+Three singles were released from the album.
+In the US, "The Circle Is Small" peaked at #3 on the adult contemporary chart, #33 on the pop chart and #92 on the country chart.
+In Canada, it reached #1 on the adult contemporary chart, #6 on the pop chart, and #9 on the country.
+"Dreamland" peaked at #100 on the US country chart and #24 on the Canadian adult contemporary chart.
+"Daylight Katy" reached #16 on the US adult contemporary chart, #25 on the Canadian adult contemporary chart, #44 on the Canadian pop chart, and #41 on the UK pop chart.

+Critical reception

+The Globe and Mail called the album "a collection of soft melodies, impeccably sung and harmonized and backed up with only the most tasteful instrumentation."